-- In older systems, inspect irrigation pipe and look for fitting breaks caused by surges in the system. - Install thrust blocks to support conveyances. - The system should be inspected daily for proper operation by checking computer logs and visually inspecting the pump station, remote controllers, and irrigation heads.
-A visual inspection should be carried out for leaks, misaligned or inoperable heads, and chronic wet or dry spots so that adjustments can be made. - Maintain air-relief and vacuum-breaker valves. - Systems need to be observed in operation at least weekly to detect controller or communication failures, stuck or misaligned heads, and clogged or broken nozzles. - Check filter operations frequently; keeping filters operating properly prolongs the life of an existing system and reduces pumping costs. - Keep records of filter changes, as this could be an early sign of system corrosion, well problems, or declining irrigation water quality. - Conduct a periodic professional irrigation audit at least once every five years. - Document equipment run-time hours.
-Ensure that all lubrication, overhauls, and other preventive maintenance are completed according to the manufacturer's schedule. - Monitor the power consumption of pump stations for problems with the pump motors, control valves, or distribution system. - Qualified pump personnel should perform quarterly checks of amperage to accurately identify increased power usage that indicates potential problems. - Monitor and record the amount of water being applied, including system usage and rainfall.
-By tracking this information, you can identify areas where minor adjustments can improve performance. - Document and periodically review the condition of infrastructure (such as pipes, wires, and fittings).
-If the system requires frequent repairs, it is necessary to determine why these failures are occurring. - Increase frequency of routine inspection/calibration of soil moisture sensors that may be operating in high-salinity soils.
+- Inspect irrigation pipe in older systems and look for fitting breaks caused by surges in the system. - Install thrust blocks to support conveyances. - Inspect the system daily for proper operation by checking computer logs and visually inspecting the pump station, remote controllers, and irrigation heads.
+A visual inspection should be carried out for leaks, misaligned or inoperable heads, and chronic wet or dry spots so that adjustments can be made. - Maintain air-relief and vacuum-breaker valves. - Observe systems in operation at least weekly to detect controller or communication failures, stuck or misaligned heads, and clogged or broken nozzles. - Check filter operations frequently; keeping filters operating properly prolongs the life of an existing system and reduces pumping costs. - Keep records of filter changes, as this could be an early sign of system corrosion, well problems, or declining irrigation water quality. - Check application/distribution efficiencies annually. - Conduct a periodic professional irrigation audit at least once every five years. - Document equipment run-time hours.
+Ensure that all lubrication, overhauls, and other preventive maintenance are completed according to the manufacturer's schedule. - Monitor the power consumption of pump stations for problems with the pump motors, control valves, or distribution system. - Perform quarterly checks of amperage to accurately identify increased power usage that indicates potential problems.
+This should be done by qualified pump personnel.

+- Monitor and record the amount of water being applied, including system usage and rainfall.
+By tracking this information, areas where minor adjustments can improve performance can be identified. - Document and periodically review the condition of infrastructure (such as pipes, wires, and fittings).
+If the system requires frequent repairs, it is necessary to determine why these failures are occurring. - Increase frequency of routine inspection/calibration of soil moisture sensors that may be operating in high-salinity soils. - Winterize irrigation system to prevent damage.